Director's Spotlight

 A Deep Dive into the 1924 Vision of Jean Epstein

-Analyzing Le lion des Mogols (1924) requires a deep dive into the defining moment in Romance history that Jean Epstein helped create.
+Analyzing Le lion des Mogols (1924) requires a deep dive into the defining moment in Drama history that Jean Epstein helped create.
 Defining a new era of France artistic expression, it transcends regional boundaries to tell a universal story.

 In Le lion des Mogols, Jean Epstein pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.